TZstatsADS/Spring2021-Project5-group1/README.md

 + Xia, Zhihang: Used smote method to deal with the imbalanced classes.
 Investigated/wrote codes of Decision Trees, Gradient Boosting with and without feature selection.
 Also used cross validations to tune the parameters of the three models.
 Wrote the content and results for my work in the final report and powerpoint.

 + Yu, Shuqi: Wroted code for Random Forest and Naive Bayes with cross validation to tune the paramenter, did the Smote and Oversampling to deal with the imbalance data, rearrange the final report to a right order to make it work smoothly.
-Wrote contect and results of my work in the final report and powerpoint.
+Wrote content and results of my work in the final report and powerpoint.
+Compiled and knitted the final pdf file.

 + Yuan, Serena: wrote the methods for KNeighbors, SGD, MLP, LDA, and SVC models, with parameter tuning for MLP.
 Made EDA plots for the presentation and report, made notes about the concepts, edited the slides, and edited the final report.
 As the presenter, presented the project.